AD ASTRA

 Each year, a dedication ceremony is held to commemorate the service of the air force personnel whose legacy is held at the NAFMC, and thank all those who have contributed to the program in support of the Museum.
 An invitation to the ceremony where yours or your loved ones’ stone will be dedicated is included with the income-tax reciept.

-Ad Astra Stones ordered before June 1st will be installed by and included in the September Ad Astra Ceremony of that year.
+Ad Astra Stones ordered before June 1st will be dedicated in the September Ad Astra Ceremony of that year.

 APPLICATION DOWNLOADS